Skip to content Skip to navigation

 Our reconciliation journey

-We're proud to be a part of the national reconciliation movement and to present our Innovate Reconciliation Action Plan (RAP).
+We're proud to be a part of the national reconciliation movement and to present our Country & Culture Action Plan.

-In accordance with our Strategic Intent of regional prosperity for all communities, and aligned with our values of inclusion and diversity, we are committed to recognising Aboriginal and Torres Strait Islander communities and acknowledging their cultural values and ongoing connection to Country and Water.
+In accordance with our Strategic Intent of regional prosperity for all communities, and aligned with our values of inclusion and diversity, we are committed to recognising First Nations communities and acknowledging their cultural values and ongoing connection to Country and Water.

-As a water corporation that spans over 20,000 square kilometres, we recognise we have the opportunity to be leaders for increased cultural awareness, engagement, and opportunity for employment.
-Our Innovate RAP aims to create equal opportunities and promote a culture of respect and understanding for Aboriginal and Torres Strait Islander peoples, both within our organisation and the communities we serve.
+As a water corporation that spans over 20,000 square kilometres, we recognise we have the opportunity to be leaders for increased cultural awareness, engagement, and opportunities for employment.
+Our Country & Culture Action Plan aims to create practical outcomes and promote a culture of respect and understanding for First Nations peoples, both within our organisation and the communities we serve.

-We believe in our responsibility to be part of the national reconciliation movement and are committed to implementing the actions detailed in our Innovate RAP.
+We believe in our responsibility to be part of the national reconciliation movement and are committed to implementing the actions detailed in our Country & Culture Action Plan.
 We are excited by this journey and look forward to the progress we will make over the following two years.

 Highlights